-Writing is daydreaming with ink.
+Writing is like daydreaming through your fingers.

 I make up as little as possible.
 I spend a great deal of time on research, on finding all the available accounts of a scene or incident, finding out all the background details and the biographies of t...